Oh My Food Recipes

 flatten meat baking in the oven

-7. Preheat the oven at 300°F and bake one side for 15-20minutes.
+7. Preheat the oven at 300°F and bake one side for 15-20 minutes.

 baked one side meat on the tray with liquid